eclipse-sumo/sumo/docs/web/docs/Tutorials/Containerized_SUMO_GUI.md

 ---
-title: Containerized SUMO
+title: Containerized SUMO GUI
 ---

 This tutorial shows how to run the SUMO GUI from inside a docker container.

 !!! caution
     SUMO can only be run from a Container using the X Window System.
     If you are on Linux, make sure your Desktop Environment supports X11.
     If you are on Windows, you need a separate X-Server (e.g. [VcXsrv](https://sourceforge.net/projects/vcxsrv)).

 ## Introduction